Academic dress: United States

 Headwear is an important component of cap-and-gown, and the academic costume is not complete without it.
 The headwear will vary with the level of academic achievement and, to some extent, on the individual academic institution's specifications.
 For caps, the mortarboard is recommended in the Code, and the material required to match the gown.
 The exception—velvet—is reserved for the doctor's degree only, seen in the form of a multiple-sided (4, 6, or 8) tam, but the four-sided mortarboard-shaped tam in velvet is what the Code seems to recommend here.
 The only colour called for is black, in all cases.
 The tassel worn on the mortarboard or a tam seems to provide, by tradition, the greatest opportunity for latitude in American academic dress.
 It has been black, or represented the university's colours, or the colours of the specific college, or the discipline.
 The tassel has also been used to indicate membership in national honour societies or other awards.
 There is at some colleges and universities a practice of moving the tassel from one side to the other on graduating, but this is a modern innovation that would be impractical out of doors due to the vagaries of the wind.
-For doctoral and masters students, the tassel commonly begins and remains on the left.
+For doctoral and master's students, the tassel commonly begins and remains on the left.

 The colours allocated to the various fields of learning have been largely standardized in the United States by the Intercollegiate Bureau of Academic Costume, and accepted by the American Council on Education in its Academic Costume Code.
 Some of the more common colours seen are that liberal arts is represented by white, science by golden yellow, medicine by green, law by purple, theology by scarlet, and philosophy (including all PhD degrees) by dark blue.
 A distinction is made in the code, which calls for a graduate to display the colour of the subject of the degree obtained, not the degree itself.
 For example, if a graduate is awarded a Bachelor of Arts (BA) degree specifically in business the trimming should be drab, representing commerce/accountancy/business, rather than white, representing the broader arts/letters/humanities; the same method is true of master's degrees and doctorates.
 However, in 1986, the American Council on Education updated the Code and added the following sentence clarifying the use of the colour dark blue for the Doctor of Philosophy degree, which is awarded in any number of fields: "In the case of the Doctor of Philosophy (PhD) degree, the dark blue colour is used to represent the mastery of the discipline of learning and scholarship in any field that is attested to by the awarding of the degree, and it is not intended to represent the field of philosophy."